anoma/namada/documentation/specs/src/economics/fee-system.md

 }
 ```

-The new `unshield` field carries an optional tx encoding for an unshielding
+The new `unshield` field carries an optional masp transaction struct.
+The
-`Transfer`.
-The unshielding operation is exempt from paying fees and doesn't
+unshielding operation is exempt from paying fees and doesn't charge gas.
+To
-charge gas.
+execute it, validators will construct a valid `Transfer` transaction embedding
+the provided unshielding `Transaction`.

 The proposer and the validators must also check the validity of the optional
-unshielding transfer attached to the wrapper.
+unshielding operation attached to the wrapper.
 More specifically the correctness
 implies that:

 1. The unshielding provides just the right amount of funds to pay fees
 2. The actual wasm execution runs successfully

-The first condition can be tested statically and requires that:
+The first condition can be enforced during the `Transfer` construction and

-1. The tx encodes a `Transfer`
+requires that:

-2. The `shielded` field must be set to `Some`
+1. The `shielded` field must be set to `Some`
-3. The `source` address must be the masp.
-The `target` address matches that of
+2. The `source` address must be the masp.
+The `target` address is that of the
-   the wrapper signer
+   wrapper signer
-4. The `token` match the one specified in the `Fee` struct
+3. The `token` is the one specified in the `Fee` struct
-5. The `amount`, added to the already available unshielded balance for that
+4. The `amount`, added to the already available unshielded balance for that
    token, is just enough to cover the fees, i.e. the value given by
    $Fee.amount * GasLimit$ (to prevent leveraging this transfer for other
    purposes)
+5. The amount of spent and created notes must be within a well defined limit to
+   prevent DoS

 The spending key associated with this operation could be relative to any address
 as long as the signature of the transfer itself is valid.
 Verifying that the
 origin of the transaction is the same as the wrapper's source would be
 impossible anyway for two reasons:

-- the transaction is signed by the `masp` internal address, making it impossible
+- the transaction is crafted in protocol and cannot be signed with the wrapper's
-  to check against the public key field of the wrapper
+  signer private key
 - transparent addresses and spending keys are unrelated

 If any of the checks fail, the transaction must be discarded.
 Once these
 controls have been performed, the block proposer should run the actual transfer
 against the current state of the application to check whether the transaction is
 valid or not: if this succeeds the transaction can be included in the block,
 otherwise it should be discarded.
+During this execution a gas limit is set to
+prevent DoS.

 These same checks are done by the validators in `process_proposal`: if any of
 them fail, the entire block is rejected.
 The balance key must be searched in the